enpointe/activity/README.md

 Current status of work completed so far:

 * Basic Templates for database tables has been created
-* Initial model, view, controller layout has been created.
+* Initial model, controller layout has been created.
     * model db/client layout is being used to maintain a clear seperation of data objects
 * Initial http interfaces for user have been created
 * Basic login/logout with JWT authentication has been implemented.
-    * JWT token stored as a cookie in the session
+    * JWT token stored as a cookie

 ## Work outstanding